c3d/xl/doc/HANDBOOK_2-evaluation.md

 apply (!), 6
 ```

-In that case, there are two declarations that "constitute" the
+In that case, there are two declarations that constitute the
 definition of the factorial notation `N!`, so it does not really make
 sense to pass `!` around.
-Also, there is obviously a problem because
+This example illustrates another obvious
-`N!` is an operator notation, and it's not completely obvious that its
+problem because `N!` is an operator notation, and it's not completely
-name should be something like `!`.
-How would you name the pattern
+self-evident that its name should be something like `!`.
+How would you name
-`A*B+C*D`?
-You can't name it `*+*` since that could be an operator in
+the pattern `A*B+C*D`?
+You can't name it `*+*` since that could be an
-its own right.
+operator in its own right.

 If you really want to expose the notation `N!` as a "function object",
 you need to explicitly do so.
 This is illustrated below with the